Meet the BIPOC Artist Fund Awardees

 Yvonne Onakeme Etaghene - Oakland, CA

-Yvonne Onakeme Etaghene is a Nigerian dyke poet, performer, author, dancer, playwright, visual artist, and fashion designer of Ijaw Urhobo descent.
+Yvonne Onakeme Etaghene is an Ijaw Urhobo Nigerian dyke poet, performer, author, dancer, playwright, visual artist, and fashion designer.
 She authored the novel “For Sizakele,” which addresses African lesbian/bisexual identity, love, intimate partner violence, and gender.
 Her writing has been published in five poetry chapbooks, as well as various journals and anthologies.

 Etaghene has presented her visual art in five solo art exhibitions and established a fashion line called Ankara Queen by Yv.
 Etaghene, which explores the relationship between Nigerian aesthetics, gender expression, and self-acceptance.
 Additionally, Yvonne hosts the NIGERIAN DYKE REALNESS Podcast.